programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 - **`impresso/data/*.jsonl.bz2`**: specifies the input files (i.e. all files contained in `impresso/data/` with `.jsonl.bz2` in the file name);
 - **`impresso/passim-output/`**: specifies where `passim` should write its output.

-If you want to limit the processing to a couple of input files — for example to limit memory usage — this is how you would specify the input:
+If you want to limit the processing to a couple of input files ï¿½ for example to limit memory usage ï¿½ this is how you would specify the input:

 ```